-We left our destroyed skateboards in the dirt, and pedaled our bikes home in silence.
-With bruises and skinned knees, no one ever suggested skateboarding Airplane Hill again.
+We left our destroyed skateboards and parts strewn in the dirt and down the road, and pedaled our bikes home in pain-licking silence.
+We wore our bruises, road-burn scrapes and skinned knees, proudly as badges of valor and honor.
+No one suggested skateboarding Airplane Hill again.
+Ever.
+Next time, it would be more fun to walk neighborhood woodenfence rails between the neighbors yards, with pit bull dogs on either sides.